 Finally, the newsletter itself will always be free.
 But making content like podcasts, books, magazines, installations and newsletters takes time and costs money.
 I’m not looking to make a profit here, but I am hoping to partially offset the cost of these projects that I believe simply have to exist.
-You can learn more about what I’ve been up to in the past, present and future here.

 Your support in any format helps me find the time to make all of these projects better.
 Please take a look at the membership page.